juicedata/juicefs/docs/en/guide/quota.md

 ```

 :::note
-The capacity of underlying object storage is usually unlimited; namely, JuiceFS storage is unlimited.
-Therefore, the displayed capacity is just an estimate rather than the actual capacity.
+The capacity of underlying object storage is usually unlimited, i.e., JuiceFS storage is unlimited.
+Therefore, the displayed capacity is just an estimate rather than the actual storage limit.
 :::

 The `config` command that comes with the client allows you to view the details of a file system.